What are PWAs and why should I care about them?

 This article covered the concept and advantages of PWAs, but keep in mind that they are not for every use case.
 Use it for web apps that users will find themselves coming back to frequently.
 There’s no point in doing it for your company’s website or static websites.
 It’s also worth remembering that PWAs do not replace native apps, they are just a lower-effort alternative for web apps without native counterparts.

-It's also worth mentioning that the advantages cited in this article are, as of March 2019, fully supported only by Google Chrome.
-Google's been pushing PWAs hardly lately and other companies still have some catching up to do. iOS 11.3 saw the addition of basic PWA capabilities on Safari, but some features still do not work.
-Firefox for Android also supports some PWA capabilities, but does not prompt the user the same way Chrome does.
+It’s also worth mentioning that the advantages cited in this article are, as of March 2019, fully supported only by Google Chrome/Chromium.
+Google’s been pushing PWAs hardly lately and other companies still have some catching up to do. iOS 11.3 saw the addition of basic PWA capabilities on Safari, but some features still do not work.
+Firefox for Android also supports some PWA capabilities, but does not prompt the user the same way Chrome does (because Google won’t allow it, may I add).

 Thanks for reading!